kevin-allen/spikeA/docs/installation.md

 If you don't already have a python environment for your data analysis, create one.

+You might want to change `kevin` for your user name.

 ```
 conda deactivate
+mkdir /home/kevin/python_virtual_environments
 python3 -m venv /home/kevin/python_virtual_environments/skikeAenv
 source /home/kevin/python_virtual_environments/skikeAenv/bin/activate
 ```